MissStrong/ICS4U/Unit 1/Note 6 - Loops.md

 ### Do While Loops

 A *while loop* checks the condition before running the block of code.
-If you want the condition to be checked after the block of code is run once, you can use a *do while loop*.
+If we want the condition to be checked after the block of code is run once, we can use a *do while loop*.

 Here is the general structure of a *do while loop*.